partageit/private-packages-bootstrap/README.md

 ## Overview

-Private packages is a local Packagist-like bootstrap, using Satis to provide local repositories.
+Private packages Bootstrap bootstraps local Packagist-like, using Satis to provide local repositories.

 ## Bootstrap the project

-    composer create-project partageit/private-packages-bootstrap --stability=dev --keep-vcs
+    composer create-project partageit/private-packages-bootstrap --keep-vcs

-If `composer` is not global, start the `composer install` manually
+If `composer` is not global, start the `composer install` manually.

+You may have to delete the remaining empty `private-packages-bootstrap` folder.

 ## Configuration